 Meals can be ordered à la carte, allowing individuals to choose exactly how much food they want to order.
 Entrées and sides can be ordered on their own or as complete meals, which include one entrée and one to two sides.

-As some older adults may have difficulty remembering to place their order every week, there’s the option to sign up for the Seniors Meal Program, which features meals that are auto-shipped weekly, every other week, or monthly.
+As some older adults may have difficulty remembering to place their order every week, there’s an option to sign up for the Seniors Meal Program, which features meals that are auto-shipped weekly, biweekly, or monthly.

-Furthermore, Magic Kitchen offers the option to order over the phone.
+Magic Kitchen also offers the option to order over the phone.
 This may suit people who have difficulty with the internet, as well as those who prefer to avoid it.

 The meals are delivered frozen in recyclable packaging and can be stored in the freezer for up to 6 months.
-While most meals can be microwaved, there are a few, such as the chicken pot pie, that require reheating in the oven.
+While most meals can be microwaved, a few, such as the chicken pot pie, require reheating.